 With a view to disrupting this perpetual generation cycle of patriarchy and providing the mothers of Zanzibar with the confidence and skill-set training to uproot extremist influences and prevent radicalisation in their homes and communities, Women without Borders (WwB) in 2014 launched its MotherSchools Parenting for Peace in Zanzibar project, with a second generation following suit in 2017.
 WwB returned to Zanzibar in 2021 to start a multi-country project funded by the L’Oréal Fund for Women.
 Throughout all the MotherSchools Zanzibar implementations, WwB cooperated with local implementing partner Zanzibar Youth Education Environment Development Support Association (Zayedesa), a civil society organisation that WwB has been working with since 2008.
 The following sections outline further details of the MotherSchools programmes over the years, as well as the 2017 Police Workshop pilot and the 2018 MotherCircles.

 In 2021, Women without Borders continued its cooperation with Zayedesa in launching a new round of MotherSchools in Zanzibar as part of a multi-country project funded by the L’Oréal Fund for Women.
-This project, which continues today with a third round of MotherSchools, also includes programmes in Bangladesh, India, and Kosovo.
+This project, which continues in 2023 with the culmination of a third and start of a fourth round of MotherSchools, also includes programmes in Bangladesh, India, and Kosovo.
 Interest in the MotherSchools programme continues to flourish in Zanzibar.
 The increasing numbers of mothers reflects a growing awareness of the threat of violent extremism, as well as of the important role mothers have in addressing radicalisation.
 The resounding success of the programme thus far provides hope for the continued impact of MotherSchools Zanzibar in the coming years.

 MotherSchools Zanzibar II, Police Workshop, MotherCircles | 2017-2018